lowcoder-org/lowcoder/docs/self-hosting/README.md

 Below are examples of configuring all-in-one image by setting environment variables in `docker-compose.yml`.
 If you are self-hosting with separate images, modify `openblocks-api-service` part of `docker-compose-multi.yml` instead.&#x20;

 {% hint style="info" %}
-For more information about configurations and environment variables, see [Configuration](https://github.com/openblocks-dev/openblocks/tree/develop/deploy/docker#all-in-one-image).
+For more information about configurations and environment variables, see [Configuration](https://github.com/lowcoder-org/lowcoder/tree/develop/deploy/docker#all-in-one-image).
 {% endhint %}

 ### Use your own MongoDB and Redis

-By default Openblocks uses the built-in MongoDB and Redis installed inside the container, and you can replace them with your own MongoDB and Redis clusters.
+By default Lowcoder uses the built-in MongoDB and Redis installed inside the container, and you can replace them with your own MongoDB and Redis clusters.

 {% tabs %}
 {% tab title="Docker-Compose" %}